 Deletion operation in an array of sets

-When we say deletion of an element here, we are removing the element from the set.
-The function to remove an element from the set is erase.
+When discussing the deletion of an element in this context, we are referring to the action of eliminating the element from the set.
+The method used to remove an element from the set is called erase.

 #include <bits/stdc++.h>